lihongwen/novelwriting-kit/templates/commands/tasks.md

 ---
-description: Generate an actionable, dependency-ordered tasks.md for the feature based on available design artifacts.
+description: Generate executable task list.
+For novels - break down scenes into writing tasks with quality checks.
+For software - create implementation tasks from technical plan.
 scripts:
-  sh: scripts/bash/check-prerequisites.sh --json
+  sh: scripts/bash/check-prerequisites.sh --json --paths-only
-  ps: scripts/powershell/check-prerequisites.ps1 -Json
+  ps: scripts/powershell/check-prerequisites.ps1 -Json -PathsOnly
 ---

 The user input to you can be provided directly by the agent or as a command argument - you **MUST** consider it before proceeding with the prompt (if not empty).